samfrederick/Magnetar-PLUTO-files/README.md

 # Magnetar-PLUTO-files
 This repository provides files for modeling magnetar structure in PLUTO, an astrophysical dynamics software package.

+This work is in active development during the 2018-2019 academic year for the completion of an honors thesis in physics from Davidson College.

 ## Dependencies
 In order to utilize these files, the following packages must be installed:
  * PLUTO v4.30